DiamondGotCat/Azuki.ai/README.md

 - LG Model: Incomplete
 - XL Model: Incomplete
 - JP Model: Incomplete
+- LF Model: Azuki.ai All in One Model (Need High Spec PC)

 ## We need stars!
 If you like it, please click the star right away.